robiot/AlphaClicker/README.md

 </div>
 <br>

-## Note: This is the original software, which has been copied, modified and distributed illegaly by other individuals.
+## Note: This is the original software, which has been copied, modified and distributed illegally by other individuals.
 Please do not use them.

 :thinking: What is this?
 ------------------